malmason/21stCenturyFitness/README.md

 1. Able to log in to a personal user account
 2. Records of previous sessions logged
 3. Able to plan and make new Workouts
-4. Selection of exercises with instructional gifs provided appon new workout creation
+4. Selection of exercises with instructional gifs provided uon new workout creation
 5. Ability to record progress interactively